React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Introduction

+Requirement \ref{req:differentiable} in Sec. \ref{sec:intro-objectives} ensures compatibility with the standard machine learning tool-chain based on automatic differentiation and gradient methods for optimization.
+Here we argue that this is an additional benefit of the Youla parameterization, in that it parameterizes the control policy as a smooth transformation of a stable, but otherwise free, dynamical system $Q$.
+If a rich set of stable dynamical systems can in turn be smoothly parameterized over $\mathbb R^N$ for some $N$, then we have a so-called ``direct'' parameterization \cite{Wang+Manchester2023} of stabilizing controllers.

-A bottleneck in applying nonlinear versions of the Youla parameterization has been the construction of the stable nonlinear parameter $\mathcal{Q}$.
-Prior work in system identification has introduced convex parameterizations of contracting and Lipschitz nonlinear dynamic models based on polynomials \cite{tobenkin2010convex, tobenkin2017convex} and neural networks \cite{revay2020convex}.
-However, these parameterizations were expressed in the form of linear matrix inequalities via sum-of-squares and IQC constructions, which limited their scalability and required custom optimization methods \cite{umenberger2018specialized,revay2020convex}.
+Prior work introduced convex parameterizations of contracting and Lipschitz nonlinear dynamic models based on polynomials \cite{tobenkin2010convex, tobenkin2017convex} and neural networks \cite{revay2020convex}.
+However, stability constraints were expressed in the form of linear matrix inequalities which limited their scalability and required custom optimization methods \cite{umenberger2018specialized,revay2020convex}.

-A key recent advance was the so-called \textit{direct} parameterization of contracting and Lipschitz models in the form of RENs \cite{Revay++2023}.
-In a direct parameterization, the parameters are unconstrained and standard first-order optimization tools such as stochastic gradient descent can be applied, enabling straightforward integration with existing RL frameworks.
-Moreover, RENs are expressive: they universally approximate all contracting and Lipschitz nonlinear systems \cite{Wang++2022}.
-Alternative parameterizations of RENs were introduced in \cite{Barbara++2025b} to significantly improve their scalability to large neural models.
+A key recent advance was the direct (i.e., unconstrained, smooth, surjective) parameterization of rich classes of Lipschitz neural networks \cite{Wang+Manchester2023} and contracting and Lipschitz dynamic systems called Recurrent Equilibrium Networks (RENs) \cite{Revay++2023}.
+By composing the direct parameterization of RENs with the Youla parameterization, we can construct a direct parameterization of stabilizing controllers, illustrated below: